her-e/SIEM_Microsoft_Sentinel_Lab/README.md

 ## Microsoft Azure Sentinel (SIEM) - World Map with live Cyberattacks
 ## Description
 In this lab, I am going to create a Honeypot to lure attackers to my Azure Virtual Machine.
 This is an intentionally compromised system that allows attackers to exploit vulnerabilities for the sole purpose to study incidents.
 This lab will require the use of Microsoft Sentinel, Log Analytics Workspace, Azure Virtual Machines, Kusto Query Language, Powershell, Third-Party API, Network Security Group (NSG), Just-in-time (JIT) access, and more.
 The purpose of conducting this lab is to understand Microsoft Azure resources by creating a cloud detection environment with Azure Virtual Machines and Windows Event Viewer Logs to analyze Brute-force attacks.
 After creating the Azure environment, we will run a PowerShell script that will obtain latitude, longitude, country, username data from IP addresses associated with the failed log on attempts.
-This lab is inspired by Josh Madakor and we will create an environment that can observe attacks.

 Lab Results:
 <p align="center">